AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 This is where problems start...
 See, the computation part of generating one new token is not very intensive for a GPU, these are **really** good at computing dot-products (that is why Nvidia's stock soared).
 So, LLM inference is not **computation-bound**.
-However, it requires caching a lot of matrices.
+However, it requires caching a lot of rows.
 The required storage space grows with the sequence length.
 At some point, the GPU may run out of memory.
 Hence, LLM inference is **memory-bound**.

 ### Engine optimizations

-The memory required to cache matrices during inference is called the **KV cache**.
+The memory required to cache rows during inference is called the **KV cache**.
 Managing the size of this KV cache is the key issue of Transformers-based language models generation.
 It needs to be managed: allocated, read, written, freed.
 This memory management is one reason why we need a **LLM inference engine** on top of a tensor processing framework or executor (like PyTorch).
 Also, in real use cases several sequences are usually sent in parallel to a LLM for inference (ex: one for each user).
 Processing these sequentially would yield a poor throughput and does not scale efficiently.

 Hence, an efficient LLM inference should implement several optimizations:
-- *KV cache management*: allocate memory depending on sequences lengths, free memory when a sequence is finished, read and write matrices in between.
+- *KV cache management*: allocate memory depending on sequences lengths, free memory when a sequence is finished, read and write rows in between.
 - *Sequences batching*: incoming sequences should be put together in batches to be processed in parallel, to maximize GPU computations and minimize latency.
 - *Distributed execution*: partition model weights across GPUs for large models, perform tensor computations in parallel on each GPU, gather the results.
 - *LLM specific CUDA kernels*: CUDA is a C/C++ framework developed by Nvidia for GPU programming.
 GPU functions in CUDA are called *kernels*.
 Engines implement kernels optimized for LLMs.

 For example, vLLM implements **PagedAttention**, an algorithm to compute dot-products efficiently with near-optimal memory management, and **continuous batching**, a method to process sequences in parallel with no memory wastes.

 *Want to dive into the details?
-You can read this article [What happens behind vllm serve](https://www.otterpeeks.com/dives/behind-vllm-serve/)*
+You can read this article [What happens behind vllm serve]({{ site.url }}/dives/behind-vllm-serve/)*

 vLLM provides a `LLMEngine` with all these optimizations. *This* is the backend that Triton supports.
 This engine can be instantiated and used directly in a Python application.